coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://gitlab.mpi-sws.org/iris/stdpp/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-stdpp/coq-stdpp.1.6.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>The key features of this library are as follows:nn- It provides a great number of definitions and lemmas for common datan  structures such as lists, finite maps, finite sets, and finite multisets.n- It uses type classes for common notations (like `∅`, `∪`, and Haskell-stylen  monad notations) so that these can be overloaded for different data structures.n- It uses type classes to keep track of common properties of types, like itn  having decidable equality or being countable or finite.n- Most data structures are represented in canonical ways so that Leibnizn  equality can be used as much as possible (for example, for maps we haven  `m1 = m2` iff `∀ i, m1 !! i = m2 !! i`).
-On top of that, the library providesn  setoid instances for most types and operations.n- It provides various tactics for common tasks, like an ssreflect inspiredn  `done` tactic for finishing trivial goals, a simple breadth-first solvern  `naive_solver`, an equality simplifier `simplify_eq`, a solver `solve_proper`n  for proving compatibility of functions with respect to relations, and a solvern  `set_solver` for goals involving set operations.n- It is entirely dependency- and axiom-free.</dd>
+    <dt><b>description</b></dt><dd>The key features of this library are as follows:<br><br>- It provides a great number of definitions and lemmas for common data<br>  structures such as lists, finite maps, finite sets, and finite multisets.<br>- It uses type classes for common notations (like `∅`, `∪`, and Haskell-style<br>  monad notations) so that these can be overloaded for different data structures.<br>- It uses type classes to keep track of common properties of types, like it<br>  having decidable equality or being countable or finite.<br>- Most data structures are represented in canonical ways so that Leibniz<br>  equality can be used as much as possible (for example, for maps we have<br>  `m1 = m2` iff `∀ i, m1 !! i = m2 !! i`).
+On top of that, the library provides<br>  setoid instances for most types and operations.<br>- It provides various tactics for common tasks, like an ssreflect inspired<br>  `done` tactic for finishing trivial goals, a simple breadth-first solver<br>  `naive_solver`, an equality simplifier `simplify_eq`, a solver `solve_proper`<br>  for proving compatibility of functions with respect to relations, and a solver<br>  `set_solver` for goals involving set operations.<br>- It is entirely dependency- and axiom-free.</dd>
   </dl>
 </details>